handyc/1is1/README.md

 "5" = "4"

+# boolean functions on nameless equivalences

+"This dog is sleepy" = "this dog is tired"   # equate the two phrases

+answer = resolve("This dog is tired" -> "This dog is sleepy")  # determine if this dog is tired implies this dog is sleepy
+                                                               # yes, it does
+                                                               # store true in answer

+return = output(answer)                                        # display true to screen, store success in return

 # seriously?

 Yes but it's an experimental language, you may or may not get anything out of it